wrouesnel/docker.squid/README.md

 # DNS-over-HTTPS
-In some corporate environments, its not possible to get reliable DNS outbound service and `proxychains-ng`'s DNS support won't be able to provide for Squid4 to actually work.
+In some corporate environments, its not possible to get reliable DNS outbound service and `proxychains-ng`'s DNS support won't be able to provide for Squid to actually work.
 To address this, configuration is included to setup and use DNS-over-HTTPS.

-The idea of the DNS-over-HTTPS client is that it will use your local proxy and network access to provide DNS service to Squid4.
+The idea of the DNS-over-HTTPS client is that it will use your local proxy and network access to provide DNS service to Squid.

 * `DNS_OVER_HTTPS`
   Default `no`.
 If `yes` then enables and starts the DNS_OVER_HTTPS service.